milieuinfo/uigov-web-components/resources/docs/github-actions-concept.md

 ## web-components

 - test
-- publish the test results per build on uig-pages
+- publish the test results per build on uigov-pages
 - build
 - [if main] release
 - [if branch] publish branch storybook